 Research is a critical piece of our mission.
 We continually seek our funding from corporations, foundations and individuals, among others.
-We are now fundraising for our fifth thyroid cancer research grant.
-Our fourth thyroid cancer research grant funding was completed during 2016 and was assigned to a project in mid-2017.
+We are now fundraising for our sixth thyroid cancer research grant.
+Our fifth thyroid cancer research grant funding was completed in 2017 and will be assigned in mid-2018.

 Since 2012, Bite Me Cancer has been dedicated to trying to make a difference in Thyroid Cancer research with the hopes of being able to fund a 2-year grant in partnership with the American Thyroid Association (ATA).
 ATA’s grant program is for younger/newer researchers to look at new ways to approach Thyroid Cancer.
 There is a rigorous review process for the research applications, and Bite Me Cancer needed to raise $57,500 to fund one of the grants.
 By the end of 2013, we did achieve our goal to become an official grant partner of ATA by raising the $57,500!
 In the spring of 2014, the final selection process was conducted by ATA’s review panel; and Bite Me Cancer chose a research grant.
 With this grant process, Bite Me Cancer sends in the check for one half of the funds to cover the first year of the research.
 Then, research progress is reviewed after year one by ATA to determine whether year two will be funded.
 If approved, Bite Me Cancer pays for the year two research.
 Bite Me Cancer continues to raise research dollars to fund more research grants.